A white sandy beach in warm sunlight under majestic moutnains in Lofoten Norway seen from above on the mountain top Ryten mountain

 Norway is a hiker’s paradise, with an extensive network of trails that wind through its picturesque landscapes.

+It is definitely really cool.
 From dramatic mellow forest hikes to fjord hikes and challenging mountain treks, Norway offers endless opportunities for outdoor enthusiasts.

 One of the most iconic hikes in Norway is the Pulpit Rock Trail, also known as Preikestolen.
 This renowned trail takes you to a dramatic cliff overlooking the Lysefjord, offering breathtaking views that are sure to leave you in awe.